-Council’s transfer stations currently accept e-waste free of charge.
-E-waste is then collected and processed through a product stewardship scheme operated by TechCollect.
+Council’s transfer stations accept e-waste free of charge (excluding fridges and freezers).
+E-waste is collected and processed through a product stewardship scheme operated by TechCollect.
+Small e-waste (up to the size of a laptop) can also be taken to one of our customer service centres – Daylesford, Creswick and Clunes – for recycling.

 Why recycle e-Waste?